 Perl v5.20 fixes taint checking in regular expressions that might use the locale in its pattern, even if that part of the pattern isn’t a successful part of the match.
 The perlsec documentation has noted that taint-checking did that, but until v5.20, it didn’t.
 The only approved way to untaint a variable is through a […]

-Perl v5.20 offers an experimental form of dereferencing.
+[Update: This feature becomes stable in Perl v5.24] Perl v5.20 offers an experimental form of dereferencing.
 Instead of the complicated way I’ll explain in the moment, the new postfix turns a reference into it’s contents.
-Since this is a new feature, you need to pull it in with the feature pragma (although this feature in undocumented in the pragma docs) (Item 2.
-Enable […]
+Since this is a new feature, you need to pull it in with the feature pragma (although this feature in […]

 Perl v5.20 continues to clean up and optimize its internals.
 Now perl optimizes a series of lexical variable declarations into a single list declaration.